 No firm limits have been set for the size of individual applications as we do not wish to artificially constrain project development.
 However, the size of the total fund is modest and applicants should be aware that it is likely the panel will wish to support a number of different projects spread across the UK.
 It is therefore unlikely that a project to benefit a single institution would receive more than £45,000.

 Will a cataloguing grant pay for the full economic cost of the project?

 No, the cataloguing grant will fund the additional staff costs required to deliver the cataloguing project.
-However, we will ask for details of other project costs in the phase 2 application so that we can understand and assess the viability of your project.
+Archives Revealed does not support full economic cost recovery.
+However, we will ask for details of other project costs in the Phase 2 application so that we can understand and assess the viability of your project.

 Do you give grants for more than 2 years?

 In general no, we expect the project applied for to be completed within a 24-month period.
 However if your project is going to take longer than this, please contact us to discuss your application prior to submitting it.

 Do you accept applications via hard copy?